cchurch/ansible-role-uwsgi/README.md

 uWSGI is not installed via the system package manager and managed via upstart or
 systemd:

+- `uwsgi_user_group`: User/group information for running the uWSGI emperor.
+  Default is set from `uwsgi_default_user_group[ansible_pkg_mgr]`, which creates `"uwsgi:uwsgi"` system user and group on EL distributions and `"www-data:www-data"` system user and group on Ubuntu distributions, the same as would be used by the system package version of uWSGI.
+The user/group hash may contain `name`, `comment`, `group`, `home`, `shell` and `system` keys, corresponding to the equivalent parameters to the Ansible `user` module.
 - `uwsgi_service_name`: Name of uWSGI service.
 Default is set from `uwsgi_default_service_names[ansible_pkg_mgr]`, which evaluates to `"uwsgi"` for EL distributions and `"uwsgi-emperor"` for Ubuntu distributions.